yy7-f/DCGAN-MNIST-handwritten-digit/README.md

 # DCGAN-MNIST-handwritten-digit
+Developed DCGANs (Deep Convolutional Generative Adversarial Networks) with Pytorch to generate new data using MNIST handwritten digit data

 Using GANs (Generative Adversarial Networks), you may create new data sets that closely resemble genuine data sets.
 However, GANs requires careful hyperparameter tunining in trainin process.